Course Descriptions

 PSY201 General Psychology 3 An introduction to general psychological theories and methods as applied to an understanding of humans interacting with the environment.
 Topics include personality, emotion, sensation, perception, learning, conditioning, and psychological evaluation.

 RAD200 Introduction to Medical Radiography 2 Introduction to the basic aspects of radiologic technology including HIPAA, program handbook, radiation protection and safety, and radiology terminology, related to all expected clinical behaviors.
 Clinical education component with basic instructions for chest, abdomen, and hand procedures.
-This course must be taken in the second mini-term of the summer prior to starting the clinical rotations in the fall term.
-Pre-requisite/Co-requisite: AHS 204
+This course includes a laboratory component.
+This course must be taken in the summer prior to starting the clinical rotations in the fall term.

 RAD320 Radiographic Procedures II & Lab 2 This course introduces radiography of the vertebral column, upper and lower GI studies, and the urinary system.
 It also includes information for dealing with specific radiographic situations such as trauma and mobile radiography.
 Laboratory practice is a required component.